-M. Taylor Fravel is Associate Professor of Political Science and member of the Security Studies Program at MIT.
+M. Taylor Fravel is the Arthur and Ruth Sloan Professor of Political Science and member of the Security Studies Program at MIT.
 He studies international relations, with a focus on international security, China, and East Asia.
 Taylor’s first book, Strong Borders, Secure Nation: Cooperation and Conflict in China’s Territorial Disputes, was published by Princeton University Press in 2008 (Series in International History and Politics).
 He is currently completing a book-length study of major change in China’s military strategy since 1949, entitled Active Defense: Explaining the Evolution of China’s Military Strategy (under advance contract with Princeton University Press).
 His other publications have appeared in International Security, Foreign Affairs, Security Studies, International Studies Review, The China Quarterly, The Washington Quarterly, Journal of Strategic Studies, Armed Forces & Society, Current History, Asian Survey, Asian Security, China Leadership Monitor, and Contemporary Southeast Asia.
 His research has been supported by various organizations, including the National Science Foundation, the United States Institute of Peace, and the Smith Richardson Foundation.

 Taylor is a graduate of Middlebury College and Stanford University, where he received his Ph.D.
 He has been a Postdoctoral Fellow at the Olin Institute for Strategic Studies at Harvard University, a Predoctoral Fellow at the Center for International Security and Cooperation at Stanford University, a Fellow with the Princeton-Harvard China and the World Program and a Visiting Scholar at the American Academy of Arts and Sciences.
 He also has graduate degrees from the London School of Economics and Oxford University, where he was a Rhodes Scholar.
 He currently serves on the editorial boards of the International Studies Quarterly, Security Studies, Journal of Strategic Studies, and The China Quarterly.
 He is also a member of the board of directors of the National Committee on U.S.-China Relations and serves as the Principal Investigator for the Maritime Awareness Project.